firstred/postnl-api-php/docs/authentication.rst

     You can request an API key for the sandbox environment on this page: https://developer.postnl.nl/content/request-api-key For a live key you should contact your PostNL account manager.

 .. confval:: sandbox
     :required: true

     Indicate whether you'd like to connect to the sandbox environment.
 When `false` the library uses the live endpoints.

-.. confval:: mode
-    :required: true

-    This library provides three ways to connect to the API:

-    - :php:const:`Firstred\\PostNL\\PostNL::MODE_REST`: REST mode
-    - :php:const:`Firstred\\PostNL\\PostNL::MODE_SOAP`: SOAP mode
-    - :php:const:`Firstred\\PostNL\\PostNL::MODE_LEGACY`: Legacy mode -- This is the previous SOAP API, which, at the moment of writing, has been disabled.

 -------------
 Authorization